 Most Virtual Assistants will tell you that working for yourself is wonderful and will bring you unbelievable satisfaction and freedom.
 But what they often won’t tell you is that it’s also often confusing, scary, frustrating and stressful.
 Existing VAs will hopefully read this article, laugh and nod their heads with recognition – and new ones will get an insight into what’s coming!

 Your website acts as a shop window for your Virtual Assistant business so it needs to appeal to visitors and convert them into paying clients… which is much easier said than done!
 There are 1000 different things you need to consider when creating a site (and this is before you write a single word of content), so read on to find out what they are.

 As with August, December is often a quiet time of the year for VAs.
-Clients are winding down for Christmas themselves and, although it’s great to have a couple of weeks off, if you spend some time during the gap between Christmas and New Year (Twixtmas / Chrimbo Limbo) putting your house in order, you’ll start the coming year way fresh and ahead of the game.
+Clients are winding down for Christmas themselves and, while it’s great to have a couple of weeks off, if you invest a little time during the gap between Christmas and New Year (Twixtmas / Chrimbo Limbo) putting your house in order, you’ll start the new year fresh and ahead of the game.

 Setting up your own Virtual Assistant business may seem like hard work, but I’m sorry to tell you that it’s actually the easy part.
 Being a good VA isn’t simply about helping someone with their admin, a large number of personal qualities are required to be a successful business owner and you should be aware of what they are before you start.

 An ongoing debate amongst freelancers is whether or not you should display your rates on your website.
 Although not everyone agrees and I have my own fixed opinion on the matter, I want to outline the pros and cons of both arguments as well as address common concerns so you can make an informed decision for yourself.